 Fall in Jasper National Park

 Looking for an adventure filled getaway this fall?
 Jasper National Park offers the right mix of ingredients to deliver just that!
-Here are the five key ingredients to get the most out of your experience while visiting the park:
+Here are the four key ingredients to get the most out of your experience while visiting the park:

 A heaping scoop of camping